DCGenomics/hackathon_v001_epigenomics/README.md

 2+ sets (patient/replicates) of bigWig files.
 Inputs are given in an input text file of format (including a header, **tab separated**):

 [patient/cell name] [assay type] [absolute file location]  [aggregation function]

+Each patient **MUST** have a row with DataType of "RNA".
+There should be at least one more row for each patient (with common DataType across all the patients).

 ### Example:
 Patient	| DataType | DataFile	| Aggregation